Arcandrus/the-cosy-narwhal/README.md

 ## Validation

 **HTML** <br>
 [W3C HTML validator](https://validator.w3.org) seemed to really struggle with the Django generated content so I instead validated the raw HTML after Django rendering, which showed only one error consistently.
-The scrrenshot beolw shows the error and this occurs because we have both the standard navbar and the mobile version of the navbar loaded at all times, ready for the switch if the screen width threshold is broken.
+The scrrenshot below shows the error and this occurs because we have both the standard navbar and the mobile version of the navbar loaded at all times, ready for the switch if the screen width threshold is broken.
 As such, the validator sees two duplicate ids and panics but this can be safely ignored as only one of the menus is active at a time depending on screen width.
 No other errors detected.

 <details>
    <summary>HTML Error Sumamry</summary>